-For each condition of loading specified for the stability proof testa) the vessel shall be complete in respect of its lightship with all structure, machinery, outfit and equipment on board; and b) the contents of tanks, cargo and other masses present in the specified condition of loading shall either be present on board or simulated by known masses at the same locations of VCG and LCG.
+For each condition of loading specified for the stability proof test-

+- a) the vessel shall be complete in respect of its lightship with all structure, machinery, outfit and equipment on board; and - NOTE: Refer to the definition of lightship in Subsection 6A for information on what constitutes the lightship. - b) the contents of tanks, cargo and other masses present in the specified condition of loading shall either be present on board or simulated by known masses at the same locations of VCG and LCG.